biosustain/protov/README.rst

 ========================================================
-`protov` --- JSON Schema validation for Protocol Buffers
+``protov`` — JSON Schema validation for Protocol Buffers
 ========================================================

-`protov` is a validation format for Protocol Buffers.
-It uses *options* declared in .protos files in a JSON schema-like format.
+ProtoV is a validation format for Protocol Buffers.
+It validates against *options* specified in .protos files in a JSON schema-like format.